Dimetri-Shearwood/Project-8/README.md

-# Mortal Kombat new comers
+# Mortal Kombat New Fighters

 ## About this app